Look East Policy Still Alive

-Mahathir bin Mohamad, who served as Malaysia’s Prime Minister from 1981 to 2003, proposed a number of far-reaching policies for the country.
+Mahathir bin Mohamad, who served as Malaysia’s Prime Minister from 1981 to 2003 (again he served as the seventh Prime Minister in Malaysia from 2018 to 2020.), proposed a number of far-reaching policies for the country.
 Soon after becoming prime minister in 1981 one of his first acts was to initiate a change in direction.
 Whereas most of his countrymen viewed the West as the model for national development, Mahathir thought that in the East one developed country, Japan, had done very well.
 By 1981, Japan was already the second largest economy in the world, and assuming there was much to be learned from Japan, he introduced the Look East Policy.

 This policy focuses on learning Japanese work ethics and their group-oriented thinking as well as Japanese advanced technologies and business management.
 Although the “East” means mainly Japan, the policy has been expanded to incorporate successes achieved in other Asian countries, such as Taiwan, Hong Kong or South Korea.

 To this policy Japan decided to give full support and so far has accepted more than 14,000 Malaysian students dispatched by their government.
 With the addition of private students who came at their own expense, the total figure would easily surpass 20,000.
 “We learned what’s good for the country and not bad for the country.
 We retain our uniqueness like multiracial,” said a female government official who once visited Japan on a JICA training program, “We looked toward Japan because it prospered in its industrialization and had learned teamwork as well as efficiency and productivity.”